Chapter 2:

 Seventy-one, seventy.

-The granny’s ears stood tall for a moment, but she stayed facing the other way.
+Twitching, the granny’s ears stood tall for a moment, though she stayed facing the other way.

-Ace took a brief gasp of relief and leaned backwards to pick the pistol back up, eyes fixated on her every movement.
+Ace took a brief gasp of relief, leaning backwards to pick the pistol back up, Eyes wide, his gaze was fixated on her every movement.

 Sixty-one, sixty.

-He held the pistol with both hands, clenching all ten of his fingers, yet it was still shaking uncontrollably.
+Even with both hands, clenching all ten of his fingers, the gun was still shaking uncontrollably in his grasp.

 I have to do it.
 I have no choice.